 Neck Pain Symptoms

-Pain can be isolated to the neck or can cause additional symptoms if nerves are compressed.
+Pain can be isolated to the neck or can cause additional symptoms if nerves or other structures are compressed or damaged.
 Symptoms commonly experienced include:

 - Neck pain